 - Circulation: 1000 copies,

-- Number of points on the list of scientific journals: 40 points
+- Number of points on the list of scientific journals: 70 points,

 - Affiliations: Polish Historical Society, the Sybir Memorial Museum.

-The journal “Biuletyn Historii Pogranicza” (“Borderland History Bulletin”) publishes articles based on ethical principles in accordance with the guidelines issued by the Committee on Publication Ethics (COPE).
+The journal “Biuletyn Historii Pogranicza” (“Borderlands History Bulletin”) publishes articles based on ethical principles in accordance with the guidelines issued by the Committee on Publication Ethics (COPE).

 The journal has a plagiarism control policy.
 Authors may submit for publication only their own original articles that have not been previously published in whole or in part.
 Authors guarantee that each article submitted for review has not been previously submitted for publication in another publishing house.
 The responsibility for securing the copyrights and editorial rights of the photos, diagrams and figures sent for use rests with Authors.
 The Editorial Board emphasizes that all detected cases of unethical behavior will be disclosed, including notification of relevant entities.